lamps-wg/certificatediscovery/draft-ietf-lamps-certdiscovery.md

    }
 ~~~

-Which is a CHOICE defining either a `direct` reference to a Certificate (meaning the full encoded Certificate from [RFC 5280] is included), or and `indirect` reference which means the certificate is reference by an IA5String that has the URL reference to the secondary certificate.
-The `indirect` reference also includes an optional `certHash` value which when include is a cryptographic hash of the DER Encoded referenced certificate.
+Which is a CHOICE defining either a `direct` reference to a Certificate (meaning that the full secondary certificate is embedded within the primary certificate), or an `indirect` reference which means the certificate is reference by an IA5String that has the URL reference to the secondary certificate.
+The `indirect` reference also includes an optional `certHash` value which can be used to include a cryptographic hash of the DER Encoded secondary certificate.

 ~~~~
 CertHash ::= SEQUENCE {
    value OCTET STRING,
-      -- TODO Add IssuerAndSerialNumber?
-      hashAlgorithm AlgorithmIdentifier DEFAULT {algorithm sha-256}
+   -- TODO Add IssuerAndSerialNumber? hashAlgorithm AlgorithmIdentifier DEFAULT {algorithm sha-256}
 }
 ~~~~

-`certHash` is defined as a SEQUENCE containg the OCTET STRING `value` of the DER Encoded reference certificate as well as the `hashAlgorithm`  which contains the AlgorithmIdentifier for the chosen Hash value.
+`certHash` is defined as a SEQUENCE containing the OCTET STRING `value` which is the hash of the DER Encoded reference certificate as well as the `hashAlgorithm`  which contains the AlgorithmIdentifier for the chosen Hash value.
 The default Hash algorithm is SHA-256.

 ## Purpose